Hot Sausage Sandwich

 However this recipe is really just covering the basic sausage sandwich, as if you get the sausage right you will not need anything else, in my humble opinion.

-If you do add anything, it is just another thing that can fall out of the sandwich while you are eating it (and believe me you should try and eat a breakfast roll without dropping something)!
+If you do add anything other than the sausage, it is just another thing that can fall out of the sandwich while you are eating it (and believe me you should try and eat a breakfast roll without dropping something)!

 Best sausage for a hot sausage sandwich